What is a full site migration?

 Our goal is to replicate your site as closely as possible on HubSpot’s COS, less any agreed-upon changes.

 4. HubSpot will run a quick QA check

 When the migration tech completes the migration, our web services team will be notified and begin to examine your website.
 They'll be looking to see that pages were migrated, things look generally as expected, and they will test the site's responsive design across different mobile devices.

 If edits are required, they will send to the appropriate parties to make updates.
 When it is ready, they will notify the customer.

 5. HubSpot notifies you via email when the migration is complete

 This typically occurs about 10-21 days after the migration project is created.

 If your migration is taking longer than expected, you may inquire about the status of your site by reaching out to your HubSpot contact or by chatting with our Support team.

 6. You review the migration

-Check over your website migration in your HubSpot portal at Content > Site Pages.
+Check over your website migration in your HubSpot portal at Content > Site Pages, Landing Pages, and/or Blog.
 Because of your deep familiarity with your own website, you may find errors, omissions, or items that don't work as expected.
 You will be given a simple mechanism to report these issues and to request edits or ask questions.